-12.17 Industrial District (Annett)
+12.15 Industrial District (Annett)

-Starting at the intersection of Squantum Road and Mill Road and running along the west side of Mill Road and the west side of Prescott Road to a point 500 feet north of Squantum Road; thence paralleling Squantum Road at a distance of 500 feet north of Squantum Road, running westerly a distance of 1,100 feet; thence southerly 500 feet to Squantum Road; thence easterly on the north side of Squantum Road to the intersection of the east edge of Sherwin Hill Road; thence southerly along the east side of Sherwin Hill Road to the Jaffrey/Rindge line; thence east along the Jaffrey/Rindge line 600 feet; thence northeast 500 feet to the intersection of Squantum Road and Mill Road, being the point of beginning.
+Starting at the intersection of Squantum Road and Mill Road and running along the west side of Mill Road and the west side of Prescott Road to a point 500 feet north of Squantum Road; thence paralleling Squantum Road at a distance of 500 feet north of Squantum Road, running westerly a distance of 1,100 feet; thence southerly 500 feet to Squantum Road; thence easterly on the north side of Squantum Road to the intersection of the east edge of Sherwin Hill Road; thence southerly along the east side of Sherwin Hill Road to the Jaffrey/Rindge line; thence east along the

+Jaffrey/Rindge line 600 feet; thence northeast 500 feet to the intersection of Squantum Road and Mill Road, being the point of beginning.
 (Rewritten March 13, 1990)

+12.16 Mountain Zone

-12.18 Mountain Zone (Amended 1992, 2008)
+The boundaries of the Mountain Zone are described in Section 4.7.
+(Amended 1992, 2008)